Vis vs. Hvar: Which Croatian Island Is Actually Worth Your Time?

 Vis: Blue Cave on Bisevo (electric blue water from refracted sunlight, €30-50 tour from Komiza), Yugoslav military tunnel tours (submarine pens, €20), Tito's Cave (WWII partisan headquarters, free), ancient Greek ruins from 397 BC.

 Hvar's unique experiences are pleasant.
 Vis's are genuinely extraordinary.
-The Blue Cave is one of Croatia's top natural wonders.
+The Blue Cave ranks among Croatia's top natural wonders.
 The military tunnels are unlike anything else in the Adriatic.

 Winner: Vis.
 Not close.